vishweshsoni/LabelLab/README.md

 # Backend
 This is the prototype And its Backend has been developed using node.js.<br>
-It's Deployed on heroku and You can see api demo here:<a href="https://radiant-harbor-82820.herokuapp.com/animal">Clickhere</a>
+It's Deployed on heroku and You can see api demo here : <a href="https://radiant-harbor-82820.herokuapp.com/animal">Herokuapp</a>